Fede2782/oneCompleter-Legacy/README.md

 Big files are stored here to reduce zip file size: https://gitlab.com/Fede2782/onecompleter-files/

-If you want to test new builds immediatly you can download artifacts from Github actions.
+If you want to test new builds immediately you can download artifacts from Github actions.